Mansfield Training School: The Haunting History

 The Haunt

-A Site of Tragedy and Paranormal Activity
+A Site of Local Legends and Paranormal Interest

-Conclusion: Dare to Investigate
+Dare to Investigate

 For paranormal investigators looking for their next great case file—or for history lovers who want to witness the poignant remnants of the past—the Mansfield Training School is a compelling, if eerie, destination.
 Its abandoned halls speak volumes about the people who lived and worked there, and the tales of hauntings breathe new life (or death?) into those long-forgotten stories.